Vincent Testaverde steps into the spotlight

 “Almost every interview.”

-Vincent Testaverde, the new starting quarterback for the University at Albany football team, said when asked if people ever bring up his famous dad.
+That’s how often Vincent Testaverde, the new starting quarterback for the University at Albany football team, is asked about his famous dad.

 Before a 21-year NFL career including six with the New York Jets, Vinny Testaverde played his college ball at Miami, where he was an All-American and Heisman Trophy winner in 1986.